AmiiThinks/AlphaEx/README.md

 This method can be used for sweeping all different combinations of variables.

 The `search` method takes `search_dict` and `num_runs` as input.
-`search_dict` is a dictionary including some variables whose values are specified by the user.
-Search method generates a list which includes variables and their values in `search_dict` and all combinations of unspecified variables.
+`search_dict` is a dictionary including some keywords (variables) and their values.
+Search method generates a list which includes keywords and their values in `search_dict` and all combinations of unspecified variables.
 In addition, for each combination of variables, a corresponding list of indices corresponding to such combination will be generated.
 This method can be used for post-processing.
 For example, after getting all experiment results.